Updated: 16/04/2020 14:54

 We recommend that you follow the official government‘s guidelines.
 If you are self-isolating please email the PNH team as to the reasons for this (either to protect yourself or due to yourself of family having suspected COVID-19) so we can ensure the healthcare teams are aware, appropriate precautions can be put in place, and treatment continues as planned.

 The following link has the information:

-Patients who are immunocompromised, for example patients taking treatment for aplastic anaemia (such as ciclosporin, eltrombopag, danazol or oxymetholone, post ATG or stem cell transplantation), and patients who are treated with complement inhibitors (such as eculizumab [Soliris]) need to protect themselves where possible, to reduce the risk of being infected.
+Patients who are immunocompromised, for example patients taking treatment for aplastic anaemia (such as ciclosporin, eltrombopag, danazol or oxymetholone, post ATG or stem cell transplantation), and patients who are treated with complement inhibitors (such as eculizumab [Soliris]) need to protect themselves, to reduce the risk of being infected.
 Therefore patients should be self-isolating for their own protection.